 Pursuant to the articles of association, the Board of Auditors is made up of 3 standing members and 2 alternate members, who are appointed by the Shareholders' Meeting.
 It monitors compliance with the law and the articles of association, compliance with the principles of sound administration and, in particular, the adequacy of the organisational, administrative and accounting structure adopted by the Company and its actual operation.

 2.3.
 Intercompany contracts

-The Parent Company provides, through its own organizational structures competent for the subject matter, certain corporate services in Favor of the Company in accordance with the provisions of specific intra-group contracts negotiated at market conditions.
+The Parent Company provides certain corporate services to the Company, through its organisational units in charge of a given area, under the provisions of specific intercompany contracts negotiated on market terms and conditions.